20 Easy Ways to Reduce Your Plastic Waste Today

 Use products made of glass, ceramics, bamboo, thrift materials, paper, cloth, stainless steel, and recycled plastic instead of single-use plastics.

 Silicone is a good plastic substitute, especially for kitchen and bathroom items.
-It’s extremely durable, and unlike plastic, it doesn’t release toxins when burned.
+It’s highly durable and, unlike plastic, doesn’t release toxins when burned.

-From straws to toothbrushes, every product you normally use plastic for has a more sustainable alternative.
+Every product you usually use plastic for has a more sustainable alternative, from straws to toothbrushes.

 19. Donate to Help Out

 It’s easy to pick up litter off the street, but because we live on land, we don’t see how much plastic pollutes our oceans.
-Often, our litter gets washed away into waterways, and it’s out of sight, out of mind.
+Often, litter gets washed away into waterways, out of sight, out of mind.

 The reality is that 1.8 trillion pieces of plastic are estimated to be floating in the Great Pacific Garbage Patch.
 Donate to Plastic Oceans or the Plastic Ocean Project to help end plastic pollution in our oceans.